-- 6. Optionally, to prefix the log file name with the user name and process ID associated with the connection, set the UseLogPrefix property to 1. - 7.
-Save the simba.athenaodbc.ini configuration file. - 8.
+6. Optionally, to prefix the log file name with the user name and process ID associated with the connection, set the UseLogPrefix property to 1.

+- 7. Save the simba.athenaodbc.ini configuration file. - 8.
 Restart your ODBC application to make sure that the new settings take effect.

-The Simba Athena ODBC Driver produces two log files at the location you specify using the LogPath key, where [DriverName] is the name of the driver:
+The Simba Athena ODBC Driver produces the following log files at the location you specify using the LogPath key:

-- A [DriverName].log file that logs driver activity that is not specific to a connection. - A [DriverName] connection [Number].log for each connection made to the database, where [Number] is a number that identifies each log file.
+- A simbaathenaodbcdriver.log file that logs driver activity that is not specific to a connection. - A simbaathenaodbcdriver\connection\[Number].log file for each connection made to the database, where [Number] is a number that identifies each log file.
 This file logs driver activity that is specific to the connection.

-If you set the UseLogPrefix property to 1, then each file name is prefixed with [UserName] [ProcessID] , where [UserName] is the user name associated with the connection and [ProcessID] is the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 63.
+If you set the UseLogPrefix property to 1, then each file name is prefixed with [UserName]\[ProcessID]\, where [UserName] is the user name associated with the connection and [ProcessID] is the process ID of the application through which the connection is made.
+For more information, see UseLogPrefix on page 72.